DEV0110010/WEATHER__APP/README.md

 # Weather APP
 # Tells Weather of Selected City
 ## Setup Instructions
-1. Created a new project directory and navigate into it.
+1. Created a new project directory and navigated into it.
 2. Initialized a new node.js project.
 3. Installed the required packages (ejs, express, nodemon, dotenv, axios)
 4. Project Structure